 His second book, Climatic Effects: Architecture, Media, and the Planetary Interior will be published by Princeton University Press in 2018.
 The book explores climate-focused architectural design methods from the 1930s to the 1960s.
 In this period, before mechanical heating and cooling systems were widely available, architects collaborated with meteorologists, cyberneticists, physiologists, and others to become experts on climate patterns and their effects.
 Interest in climate methods was international and robust, and the book examines examples in France, Brazil, Nigeria, India, the United States, and Australia, exploring the work of well-known architects and many not yet prominent in the historical record.
 The primary objects of analysis are the images that were produced, reading architectural diagrams alongside charts, graphs, and other scientific visualizations to understand the wide-ranging technological discourse of the period.
 Climatic Effects argues that a new kind of architectural environmental media was disseminated, one that allowed for new conceptual frameworks around the figure of the environment in design, science, and social science, reflecting emergent aspirations in these disparate fields.

 Daniel co-edited, with Penn colleague Bill Braham and others, Energy Accounts: Architectural Representations of Energy, Climate, and the Future (Routledge, 2016); he has also recently been the guest editor at The Journal of Architecture for a special issue on Architectural History in the Anthropocene, published in December 2016.
-Daniel is also editing a series on Images of Accumulation for the e-flux Architecture platform, forthcoming in February 2017.
+Daniel is also editing an ongoing series on Images of Accumulation for the e-flux Architecture platform.

 Daniel's essays have appeared in a number of periodicals, including Public Culture, Grey Room, Technology and Culture, The Journal of Architecture, Design Philosophy Papers, thresholds, Delft Architectural Studies on Housing (DASH), Pidgin, and The ARPA Journal and forthcoming in History of Meteorology.
 Chapters have appeared in a number edited volumes, including: Critical Architecture (Taylor and Francis, 2007), The Ethics of Dust (Verlag der Buchhandlung Walther König, 2009), Architecture, Disciplinarity and the Arts (A&S Books, 2009), Architecture and Energy: Performance and Style (Routledge, 2013), A Second Modernism: MIT, Architecture, and the ‘Techno-Social' Moment (MIT Press, 2013), AGENDA: The Catalogue of the US Pavilion at the Venice Biennale (Zurich: Lars Muller, 2014), Asymmetric Labors: The Economy of Architecture in Theory and Practice (The Architecture Lobby, 2016), Fueling Culture: Energy, History, Politics (University of Minnesota Press, 2016), The Routledge Companion to the Environmental Humanities (2016), Climates: Architecture and the Planetary Imaginary (Lars Muller/ Columbia 2016), and Architecture/Machine: Programs, Processes, and Performances (eth Verlag, 2016).
 Many of these articles are available as PDFs below.